fsu-fall2022-capstone/Project-Group-5/progress_report.md

 ## 4) **Challenges, changes in the plan and scope of the project and things that went wrong during this increment**

-> The biggest challenge that cropped up this increment was handling .SVG files for newpaper generation.
+> The biggest challenge that cropped up this increment was handling .SVG files for newspaper generation.
 Because some of the responses from the NationStates API have SVG encoded images, we needed to add additional dependencies to the project.
 >
 > During this increment the only change in scope was the removal of responses from the World API.
-This change occured for two main reasons:
+This change occurred for two main reasons:
 >> 1) We felt that our users would not find much use in the data that is returned from that endpoint.
 >> 2) Discord's interactions limited our ability to interface with the endpoint in a meaningful way.
 >